Burgers equation from non-thermal stationary states in nearly-integrable gases: Applications

 \subsection{Relaxation Time Approximation}

 Given the complex nature of the collision integral, to be able to say more about the evolution without restricting to the specific system we need to make some approximation.
-One of the simplest approximation to apply is the Generalized Relaxation Time Approximation~\cite{Lopez-Piqueres2021}.
-It amounts to reducing the structure of the operator $\delta \mathcal{I} / \delta \rhop$ to a scalar multiplication
+One of the simplest approximation to apply is the RTA~\cite{Lopez-Piqueres2021}.
+It amounts to the following approximation of collision integral

-where multiplication by $\taurta^{-1}$ enforces thermalization at proper time scale.
+where multiplication by $\taurta^{-1}$ enforces relaxation at proper time scale.
 We only consider the case when the relaxation time is independent of $\varrho$.
 In the equation above $\st{\rhop}$ is a stationary state towards which $\rhop$ evolves.
 If the only non-trivially conserved charge is the total number of particle then $\st{\rhop}$ is related to $\rhop$ via $\int \dd \lambda \, \st{\rhop} = \int \dd \lambda \, \rhop$.
 This relation makes $\st{\rhop}[\rhop]$ highly non-linear functional of $\rhop$~\cite{Lopez-Piqueres2021}.
 Our ultimate goal in this section is to compute the diffusion coefficient~\eqref{CE_diffusion} for the collision integral in the relaxation time approximation.
 First thing to do is to compute linearized collision integral~\eqref{Gamma}:

 where $\mathbf{1}$ is the identity operator represented by the Dirac $\delta$-function.
 Because of the constitutive relation~\eqref{constitutive_relation}, action of $\Gamma$ on $a$ is especially simple